Impaler343/ShaastraCTF2024/README.md

 ## Q5
 Name: Maze Runner
-Logic: You are thrown inside a labyrinth of recursively linked directories , users need to navigate through it to find the text file with the flag.
+Logic: You are thrown inside a labyrinth of recursively linked directories, users need to navigate through it to find the text file with the flag.
 Each file will contain folders names a , c , f , h , r, s, t , and right answer will come from going to the file by following the order s-> h -> a -> a -> s -> t -> r -> a .
 We will let them know that shortest path is 7 directories
 Difficulty: 5
 Clue: We will tell them to use rm -r on some files at the highest level which will simplify the challenge